a7med2002/ui_task_3/README.md

 ## Description

 Many Widgets used in this screen, some example: AppBar, Text, Container, Scaffold, Stack, Positioned, Row, Column and i used a container with backgroung image properites.
+Packges: Google Font Packge used to replace app font.

 ## Screen View